eliskasieglova/globes/README.md

 The **map projections** are in the ArcGIS format.
 They are gnomonic projections with a different cartographic pole for each of the globe faces and are used for projecting the basemap for each of the globe faces.

 The **globe definitions** contain values necessary for generating parallels and meridians for each of the faces.
 The values are stored as lists of integers that are fetched based on index (index of face 1 is 0 etc.).The values it contains are based on the supplementary material we obtained from doc.
 Bayer in the course Mathematical Cartography.
 The supplementary material can be downloaded here: https://web.natur.cuni.cz/~bayertom/images/courses/mmk/mmk_cv_2_navod.pdf.
-All inputs are in radians.

 ![image](https://github.com/eliskasieglova/globes/assets/57137417/3e0a4a40-2e7b-40e7-b0a1-21c0a73dba34)
 ![image](https://github.com/eliskasieglova/globes/assets/57137417/9aa8f0cd-4a7f-4b54-aead-8d6d5a25c028)